andyrewlee/lesson_plans/02_html_css.md

 * Alternative is to have a separate site for desktop and mobile
 * Instead of using absolute values like 15px, values based on proportion like 75% are used

+# Homework

+Finish half of the JavaScript course on Codecademy